 In this particular building the by-laws stipulate that the General Assembly of Home Owners can be convened with at least eight days of prior notice by publishing the notice in any local newspaper.
 In addition to the notice the building administration had posted signs throughout the building to get the word out so that owners could attend.
 Since Costa Rican legal requirements are quite formal, sometimes ridiculously so, the notice that was published specified in detail each and every single point that would be discussed at the meeting.
-The notice also indicated that any proxy holder had to provide the documents accrediting them as such and said documents must be “duly legalized” which means that they must comply with Costa Rican law.
+The notice also indicated that any proxy vote holder had to provide the documents accrediting them to vote.
+Any Power of Attorney documents must be “duly legalized” which means that they must comply with Costa Rican law.

 I showed up at nine in the morning which was the hour indicated in the notice as the first quorum.
 The meeting finally got under way when the second quorum was called at ten in the morning.